 What is a JSON Formatter?

-A JSON formatter (also called a JSON beautifier or JSON pretty printer) is a tool that takes raw, unformatted or minified JSON and converts it into a human-readable format with proper indentation and line breaks.
+A JSON formatter takes raw, unformatted or minified JSON and converts it into a human-readable format with proper indentation and line breaks.
 This makes it significantly easier to read, debug, and understand complex JSON data structures.

 JSON (JavaScript Object Notation) is a lightweight data interchange format used by virtually every modern web API, application, and programming language.
-When working with APIs, databases, or configuration files, JSON data is often returned as a single line or with inconsistent formatting that's hard to read.
+When working with APIs, databases, or config files, JSON data is often returned as a single compressed line that is hard to read.

-- Paste your raw JSON into the input box above
+- Paste your raw JSON into the left input pane

 - Or click Minify to compress JSON by removing all whitespace